Research permits

 |

-Heritage Act 1995 | DELWP |
+Heritage Act 1995 |

-capturing, collecting or interfering with wildlife including:
+Capturing, collecting or interfering with wildlife including:

-Note: Invasive procedures with wildlife require Animal Ethics Approval from the institution managing the research.
-Bird or bat banding requires approval from the Australian Bird and Bat Banding Scheme.
 Important: Include Action Statements and Translocation Plans, consistent with Threatened Species concerns, in your application. |

 Wildlife Act 1975 |

-DELWP |
+DEECA |